 Whether it’s stuffed into the turkey or served on the side, this cornbread stuffing recipe is completely packed with soul-warming herb flavors.
 The recipe is also best prepared ahead of time, which is great news considering most of us like to prep before the big meal.
 In fact, it tastes BEST when made ahead because the flavors have the chance to settle.

 Let’s talk about the stuffing’s flavor.
 This recipe is similar to my original Thanksgiving stuffing, but it begins with cornbread instead of regular bread.
 So, we already know the flavor has a major upgrade!
-It’s also bursting with the season’s favorite herbs and spices like McCormick Parsley Flakes, Thyme Leaves, Black Pepper, and Rubbed Sage.
+It’s also bursting with the season’s favorite herbs and spices like McCormick Parsley Flakes, Thyme Leaves, and Rubbed Sage.
 Simple and vibrant, these flavors brighten up the stuffing and taste unbelievable with cornbread.
 Savory sausage, sweet pear, and crunchy pecans round out the entire dish.

 How to Make Cornbread Stuffing (Dressing)